wp-plugins/wordpress-shortcode-library/readme.txt

 == Changelog ==

+= 1.3 =
+* Restructured the code to be slightly cleaner so as to more easily as new shortcodes later

 = 1.2 =
 * Added Shortcode: [NOSC] ... [/NOSC]  Any shortcodes present within this shortcode are ignored.